Profil d'un avocat

 Helen Fotinos is a partner in our Business Law Group in Toronto and the Co-Lead of the Franchise & Distribution Group within the firm’s National Retail and Consumer Markets Group.
 Her practice focuses on all aspects of franchise/distribution law and related corporate/commercial contracts and disputes.

-Ms. Fotinos is a former member of the Board of Directors of the Association of Corporate Counsel - Ontario Chapter, and an active member of the Ontario Bar Association's Franchise Section, the Canadian Franchise Association, Global Leaders In Law and the Hellenic Canadian Lawyers Association.
-Recently, Ms. Fotinos was recognized as one of the leading lawyers in the area of franchising by Franchise Times magazine, who named her a Legal Eagle consecutively in 2016 and 2017.
+Helen is a former member of the Board of Directors of the Association of Corporate Counsel - Ontario Chapter, and an active member of the Ontario Bar Association's Franchise Section, the Canadian Franchise Association, Global Leaders In Law and the Hellenic Canadian Lawyers Association.
+Helen was recognized as one of the leading lawyers in the area of franchising by Franchise Times magazine, who named her a Legal Eagle for three consecutive years (2016-2018).
 She is listed in the current edition of Chambers Canada as an up-and-coming lawyer in the area of franchising.
 She is also listed in the current edition of the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the area of franchising law.

 Parus sur nos blogues